 When individuals died during that period in history, it was customary for their hands to be wrapped in burial cloth.
 However, he decided that he would not follow that tradition.
 He said when he died he wanted people to see that his hands were empty.

 Paul echoed the same words.
 He said we brought nothing into the world with us when we came and we will certainly not take anything with us when we leave.
 He wants us to understand that one day whatever we have will be left behind when we go to meet our Redeemer.
-The goal of the Christian is to lay up treasures in heaven by investing in God’s Kingdom.
+The goal of the Christian is to lay up treasures in heaven by investing our lives in building His Kingdom on earth.

 Prayer: Lord, it is natural to want the things of this world.
 They are attractive and appealing.
 Enable us to see “things” through Your eyes and use them for Your glory.
 In Jesus’ Name, Amen.